 My name is Romina and I’ve been working from home for 7 years now.
 And today I want to help you with my most useful tips, apps and online tools that will make your life 10 times easier!
 The secret to avoid the stress and pressure of working from home and to remain super productive (and sane as well) is to be organized.

 In 7 years of remote working I have tried almost every app and online tool out there!

-We have heard your feedback on MissTourist social platforms and under my careful supervision we compiled a full list of services and resources I can recommend to make your life easier and more productive during these hard times!
+We have heard your feedback on MissTourist social platforms and under my careful supervision we compiled this how-to work from home, the best guide for beginners, with a full list of services and resources I can recommend to make your life easier and more productive during these hard times!